LargeMetabo/LargeMetabo/README.md

-# LargeMetabo: an R package for data integration, biomarker identification, metabolite annotation and enrichment analysis in large-scale metabolomics
+# LargeMetabo: an out-of-the-box tool for processing and analyzing large-scale metabolomic data

 ### System requirements